NauticalMile64/PlayRho/Documentation/UserGuide.md

 If you have a question or feedback about PlayRho, please create an issue for it on GitHub.
 This is also a place for community discussion.

-PlayRho issues are tracked using the GitHub [Issues interface for this project](https://github.com/louis-langholtz/PlayRho/issues).
-This provides a way to track issues and helps to ensure that your issue will not be lost.
+PlayRho bugs, feature requests, and other issues may be submitted and tracked at the GitHub [Issues interface for this project](https://github.com/louis-langholtz/PlayRho/issues).

-Please file bugs and feature requests here: https://github.com/louis-langholtz/PlayRho/issues

 You can help with getting your issue fixed by providing more details.
 A source code contribution in the form of a [Google Test](https://github.com/google/googletest) based C++ unit test that reproduces the problem is highly encouraged.